 In 2011, 2013, 2015, and 2017, the regular operational sections of the mathematics assessment were augmented with special sections of mathematics questions to better measure—both more precisely and reliably—the full range of mathematical abilities.
 These sections were administered in both Puerto Rico and the United States.
 These special sections allowed the results for Puerto Rico to be placed on the NAEP scale with relatively small margins of error and permitted meaningful comparisons with achievement in the mainland United States as well as across the four years.

 Fourth- and eighth-grade students in Puerto Rico also participated in NAEP mathematics assessments in 2003, 2005, and 2007.
-Because of issues such as relatively large portions of omitted responses and incorrect responses, results from these earlier assessments cannot be compared to 2011, 2013, and 2015.
+Because of issues such as relatively large portions of omitted responses and incorrect responses, results from these earlier assessments cannot be compared to 2011, 2013, 2015, and 2017.

 Participation in the assessment is important because NAEP plays a valuable role in providing impartial, trusted information about what students know and can do.2017 Mathematics

 The mathematics framework defines five broad content areas, three levels of complexity, and specifies the number of questions in each content area by grade.
 The framework also outlines what mathematics knowledge and skills students should have to reach

 Advanced achievement.
 The mathematics framework was updated in 2005 and again in 2009.

 Student performance on the NAEP mathematics assessment is presented in two ways: scale scores and achievement levels.